blacksmithgu/obsidian-dataview/docs/docs/annotation/add-metadata.md

 **Bold Field**:: Nice!
 ```

+All content after the `::` is the value of the field, until the next line break.

 !!! hint
     Note that you need to use a double colon `::` between key and value when using inline fields, contrary to YAML Frontmatter fields where one colon is enough.

 If you want to embed metadata inside sentences, or multiple fields on the same line, you can use the bracket syntax and wrap your field in square brackets: